 Eligibility Requirements for Open Enrollment Schools

 There are no eligibility requirements for Open Enrollment schools, with the exception of the age requirement to enter kindergarten (five years old, on or before September 1st) and first grade (six years old, on or before September 1st).
+Note that there are exceptions to the kindergarten and first grade age requirements.
+See the Accelerated Placement Act page for more information.).

 Student Selection Process